sahilrajput03/learning_sql/Notes_pgadmin4_install.md

 FROM BLOGS
 INNER JOIN USERS ON BLOGS.USER_ID = USERS.ID

+-- WHAT THE HECK IS left outer join, right outer join, full outer join?
 -- From `SQL Lesson 7: OUTER JOINs` from file `Notes_sql_bolt.md`:

--- So, its like INNER JOIN (JOIN) vs. LEFT JOIN / RIGHT JOIN / FULL JOIN

--- Like the INNER JOIN these three new joins have to specify which column to join the data on.
+-- So, its like INNER JOIN (JOIN) vs. LEFT JOIN / RIGHT JOIN / FULL JOIN -- Like the INNER JOIN these three new joins have to specify which column to join the data on.
 When joining table A to table B, a LEFT JOIN simply includes rows from A regardless of whether a matching row is found in B. The RIGHT JOIN is the same, but reversed, keeping rows in B regardless of whether a match is found in A. Finally, a FULL JOIN simply means that rows from both tables are kept, regardless of whether a matching row exists in the other table.

+-- What is subqueries?
+-- From `ADDITIONAL: SQL Topic: Subqueries` from file`Notes_sql_bolt.md` -- We can calculate the average likes of all the blogs via query:
+SELECT AVG(LIKES) FROM BLOGS
+-- So if were to calculate all the blogs which have likes less than that value, we can do it via subquery like that:
+SELECT *
+FROM BLOGS
+WHERE LIKES <
+		(SELECT AVG(LIKES)
+			FROM BLOGS)
+-- So ^^ that query will fetch all the blogs table rows which have likes less than the average likes of all the blogs calculated together.
 ```

 ## Configuring pgadmin to connect to local postgresql